Cable (character): Creation

 Nathan Christopher Charles Summers is the son of Scott Summers (aka Cyclops), and Madelyne Pryor (who was later revealed in the "Inferno" storyline to be a clone of Jean Grey).
 Writer Chris Claremont, who had written the series since issue #94 (Aug.
 1975), revealed Madelyne to be pregnant in X-Men/Alpha Flight #1 (Dec.
 1985).
 The next depiction of her pregnancy was in The Uncanny X-Men #200, when she goes into premature labor.
 In the following issue, #201 (Jan.
 1986), Nathan first appears as a newborn infant.

 The character's first appearance as the adult warrior Cable was at the end of The New Mutants #86 (Feb.
 1990).
 He does not appear anywhere in the issue's story except for the "next issue" teaser.
 This was followed by a full appearance in The New Mutants #87 (March 1990).
 At first, Cable was not intended to be the adult version of Nathan Summers, but was created as a result of unrelated editorial concerns.
 Editor Bob Harras wanted to "shake things up" for the book, and felt a new leader was needed, a sharp contrast from the group's founder and first mentor, Professor X. The book's writer, Louise Simonson, thought a military leader would be a good idea, and Harras tasked the book's artist, Rob Liefeld, to conceptualize the character.
-Harras may also have suggested the character's bionic eye. in Liefeld's sketches his appearance was dubbed a "Dark Schwarzenegger Type" and derived from Arnold Schwarzenegger's roles in The Terminator and Predator.
+Harras may also have suggested the character's bionic eye, while Liefeld developed the character's visual design.
+In Liefeld's sketches his appearance was dubbed a "Dark Schwarzenegger Type" and derived from Arnold Schwarzenegger's roles in The Terminator and Predator.
 Both Simonson and Liefeld each separately conceived of the leader being a mysterious time traveler from the future.
-Liefeld chose the name Cable for the character.
+Liefeld chose the name "Cable" for the character.
 Liefeld explains the creation of the character: